conorbmurphy/galvanizereference/README.md

 * What limits are there on possible values for the data?
 * How likely are extreme values?

-* Discrete:
+* `Discrete`:
- * Bernoulli: Model one instance of a success or failure trial (p)
+ * `Bernoulli`: Model one instance of a success or failure trial (p)
- * Binomial: Number of successes out of a number of trials (n), each with probability of success (p)
+ * `Binomial`: Number of successes out of a number of trials (n), each with probability of success (p)
- * Poisson: Model the number of events occurring in a fixed interval and events occur at an average rate (lambda) independently of the last event
+ * `Poisson`: Model the number of events occurring in a fixed interval and events occur at an average rate (lambda) independently of the last event
- * Geometric: Sequence of Bernoulli trials until first success (p)
+ * `Geometric`: Sequence of Bernoulli trials until first success (p)
-* Continuous:
+* `Continuous`:
- * Uniform: Any of the values in the interval of a to b are equally likely
+ * `Uniform`: Any of the values in the interval of a to b are equally likely
- * Gaussian: Commonly occurring distribution shaped like a bell curve, often comes up because of the Central Limit Theorem
+ * `Gaussian`: Commonly occurring distribution shaped like a bell curve, often comes up because of the Central Limit Theorem.
+Also known as a normal distribution
+ * `Gamma`: A two-parameter family of continuous distributions, used for cases such as rainfall and size of insurance claims
- * Exponential: Model time between Poisson events where events occur continuously and independently
+ * `Exponential`: Model time between Poisson events where events occur continuously and independently.
+This is a special case of the gamma distribution

 ### Frequentist Statistics ###

 In frequentist statistics, there are four standard methods of estimation and sampling, to be explored below.
-Central to frequentist statistics is the **Central Limit Theorum (CLT)** which states that the sample mean converges on the true mean as the sample size increases.
-Variance also decreases as the sample size increases.
+Central to frequentist statistics is the **Central Limit Theorum (CLT)** which states that the sample mean converges on the true mean as the sample size increases.  *Variance also decreases as the sample size increases.*

 #### Method of Moments (MOM) ####